TYLER-JM/barChart_repo/README.md

     1. `dataArr` is the first parameter, it takes three pieces of information:

       - a percentage value that will be used to set the heights of each bar in each stack of bars.
 This is in the form of a string, and is taken from the variable `scaledValues`
       - the value passed into the main function by the user.
-This is the vale that will be displayed inside each bar.
+This is the value that will be displayed inside each bar.
       - the title for each stack of bars.
 It will be displayed under each stack.
 This will have been passed into the main function by the user.

     2. `visArr` is the second parameter, it tales four pieces of information: